Standaa/cryptolith/README.md

 ### What is it ?

-Cryptolith is an art project, which aims to bridge the chasm between the digital representation of a collectible and its physical materialisation.
+Cryptolith is an art project, which aims to bridge the gap between the digital representation of a collectible and its physical materialisation.

 Blockchain technologies enabled the creation of digital collectibles that cannot be replicated, nonetheless most projects failed to account for the physical materialisation of these pieces.
 Indeed, how do you prevent the owner of an NFT from printing it ?
 Projects like [Hashmasks](thehashmasks.com) for example, allow any owner of a mask to print it in high-res.
 The question then arises as to what happens when one of these masks has been printed and ownership is transferred ?
 In our opinion, there is an inherent loss of value through time.